danielhdev/danielhdev/README.md

 - ⚡ Please check out my [website]!
 - ⚡ Trying to improve my UI & interactive animation skills with every project.
 - ⚡ Helping out developers with their portfolio designs.
-- ⚡ Ask me about CSS/ Tailwind CSS
+- ⚡ Ask me about CSS/ Tailwind CSS.
 - ⚡ <b>I can design and code a nice UI for any open source project that needs one, just hook me up!</b>

 ### Connect with me: